UnivaCorporation/urb-k8s/README.md

 test/spark/run.sh
 ```

-It creates a Spark deployment in the persistent volume, creates a Docker container and corresponding Kubernetes job, and creates a persistent volume object that can be used to run both driver and executor sides of the Spark application.
-Upon its execution determine a Spark pod name with `kubectl get pods`.
+It creates a Spark installation in the persistent volume ([test/spark/pv.yaml](test/spark/pv.yaml)) accessible by both driver and executor sides of the Spark application, creates a Docker container ([test/spark/spark.dockerfile](test/spark/spark.dockerfile)) based on URB binary base image (`urb-bin-base`) and corresponding Kubernetes job ([test/spark/spark.yaml](test/spark/spark.yaml)) which will be used to run driver side of the Spark application.
+It also will recreate a persistent volume `urb-pv` with URB binaries.
+This Spark example will be registered as Mesos framework named `SparkExamplePi` as a parameter to `--name` option of `spark-submit`.
+Correspondingly `Spark*FrameworkConfig` configuration section in [etc/urb.conf](etc/urb.conf) has to be configured with `persistent_volume_claims = spark-pvc:/opt;urb-pvc:/opt/urb` for generic URB executor runner `urb-executor-runner` to be able to access those persistent volumes.

+Upon execution of the script, determine a Spark pod name with `kubectl get pods | grep spark`.

 Run the Spark Pi example on the pod with the name from the previous command: